bmeck/I-D/javascript-mjs/draft.md

 # Background

+In order to formalize support for modular programs, {{ECMA-262}} (starting with 6th Edition) defines two top-level goal symbols (or roots to the abstract syntax tree) for the ECMAScript grammar: Module and Script.
+The Script goal represents the more stand-alone structure where the code executes in the global scope, while the Module goal represents the module system built into ECMAScript starting with 6th Edition.

-In order to formalize support for modular programs {{ECMA-262}} now defines two top-level goal symbols for the ECMAScript grammar.
-This means that (in the absence of additional information) there are two possible interpretations for any given ECMAScript Source Text.
+This separation means that (in the absence of additional information) there are two possible interpretations for any given ECMAScript Source Text.
 The TC39 standards body for ECMAScript has determined that media types are outside of their scope of work {{TC39-MIME-ISSUE}}.

 It is not possible to fully determine if a Source Text of ECMAScript is meant to be parsed in the Module or Script grammar goals based upon content alone.
 Therefore, scripting environments must use out of band information in order to determine what goal a Source Text should be treated as.
 To this end some scripting environments have chosen to adopt a new file extension of .mjs for determining the goal of a given Source Text.

 # IANA Considerations

 The media type registrations herein are divided into two major categories: the sole media type "text/javascript" which is now in common usage, and all of the media types that are obsolete.

 For both categories, The ECMAScript media types are to be updated to point to a non-vendor specific standard undated specification of ECMAScript.
 In addition, a new file extension of .mjs is to be added to the list of file extensions with the restriction that it must correspond to the Module grammar of {{ECMA-262}}.
-Finally, the {{HTML}} specification is using "text/javascript" as the default media type of ECMAScript when preparing script tags; therefore, "text/javascript" has been moved intended usage from OBSOLETE to COMMON.
+Finally, the {{HTML}} specification uses "text/javascript" as the default media type of ECMAScript when preparing script tags; therefore, "text/javascript" intended usage is to be moved from OBSOLETE to COMMON.

 ## Common Javascript Media Types